ned14/llfio/Readme.md

 CMake todos:
-- Any dependency .natvis need to be compiled in!
 - Rename all ParseProjectVersionFromHpp etc to parse_project_version_from_hpp etc
 - Static library edition appears to not be encoding extended error code detail?
   - Add a unit test!